simplesamlphp/simplesamlphp-module-oidc/docs/3-oidc-configuration.md

 - `did_jwk` (default): `kid` is the issuer's `did:jwk:...#0` and `iss` is the same `did:jwk:...`.
 The token carries the key with it and verifies without any external lookup.
+- `did_web`: `iss` is the `did:web` set under `OPTION_VCI_ISSUER_DID_IDENTIFIER` and `kid` names the
+  signing key in the DID document this module publishes for it.
+This is the profile which makes a credential and the Status List Token it points at name the same issuer under the same resolvable identity.
+It requires that option to be set — a pool on this profile without one is a configuration error rather than something discovered when a token is signed.
 - `jwks`: `iss` is this module's issuer URL and `kid` is a JWKS key ID, so the key is resolved through the published JWKS.
 Use this for Relying Parties which will not accept a `did:jwk` key identifier.

 Each list records the profile it was created under.
 Changing the setting therefore routes newly issued credentials to newly created lists, while existing lists keep being served under the profile their holders already resolved them by — so changing it never invalidates anything already in a wallet.

+**A `did_web` list also records the identifier, not just the profile.** It has to: unlike the other two, that identifier is a setting of its own which can be changed or cleared while lists created under it are still being served.
+Reading it afresh at signing time would silently rewrite the `iss` of every token those lists emit, leaving a wallet holding a credential naming one issuer and a status token naming another.
+Because the identifier is recorded, changing it behaves like every other policy change: new credentials go to new lists, and the old lists go on naming the issuer they were created under.

+The obligation that follows is the same one credentials carry. **Keep the DID document published for every identifier an unretired list still names**, not only for the one currently configured — a Relying Party checking a credential's status has to resolve the token's issuer, and a `404` there is indistinguishable from a revoked deployment.
+The Verifiable Credential configuration screen answers this
+directly: separately from the identities credentials were issued under, it lists the ones the Status Lists still being served are signed under, and warns when any of them is no longer the configured `did:web`.
+The two are separate rows because they are separate questions — a deployment may identify its credentials by a `did:jwk` while its Status Lists use `did:web`, and then the credential row has never seen that identifier.
+An identifier leaves the Status List row once every list under it has been retired, and that is the point at which its document may finally be withdrawn.

+**Selecting `did_web` is a one-way upgrade.** Once a list has been created under it, the deployment can no longer be rolled back to a release that predates the profile: an older process reading that row refuses it rather than guessing an identity, which takes that list's endpoint down.
+Roll the code forward everywhere before switching a pool onto it.

 **A signing key has to outlive every list signed with it.** Each list records the key it was created with and is re-signed from that key alone, never from whichever key is current.
 Rotating keys is